Wimmics/corese/docs/corese-python/Corese-server with Python.md

 ## 1. Configure a Corese-Server

 1. Download last version of [Corese-Server](https://project.inria.fr/corese/jar/).
-2. Start the Corese-Server with command: `java -jar corese-server.jav -l "./file_1.ttl"`
+2. Start the Corese-Server with command: `java -jar corese-server.jar -l "./file_1.ttl"`

 > It's also possible to load data from several files or URL.
 >